Privacy and Microsoft Teams

 - Call History A detailed history of the phone calls you make, which allows you to go back and review your own call records.

-- Call Quality data Details of meetings and call data are available to your system administrators.
-This allows your administrators to diagnose issues related to poor call quality and service usage.
+- Call Quality data Details of meetings and call data are available to your system administrators, which allows your administrators to diagnose issues related to poor call quality and service usage.

 - Support/Feedback data Information related to troubleshooting tickets or feedback submission to Microsoft.